massivebird/neocities-site/content/blog/you-should-use-github.md

 A _remote repository_ — often shortened to _remote_ — is a version of your repo that is hosted on a different computer, typically on an online service such as GitHub.

-Local repositories on your computer can be associated with a remote one.
-This association allows Git to "push" and "pull" changes to/from the remote.
-More on that later.

 <img src="/blog/github-repo.png" alt="image of a GitHub repo" />

 > Above: the remote repo for this website!
 You can find it [here](https://github.com/massivebird/massivebird.github.io) on GitHub.

-Moving forward, when I refer to a "GitHub repository," I'm referring to a remote repo hosted on GitHub.
+Local repositories on your computer can be associated with a remote one.
+This association allows Git to "push" and "pull" changes to/from the remote.
+More on that in a moment.

 ## GitHub in a nutshell